State of Wisconsin

 related to the agency’s past and present land holdings.

-With only 9.5 full-time employees we manage over $1.2 billion in Trust Fund assets and 77,000 acres of School Trust Lands - at no cost to the taxpayer.
+With only 9.5 full-time employees we manage over $1.2 billion in Trust Fund assets and 77,000 acres of School Trust Lands.
 By distributing over 96 cents on every dollar earned from our investments to our K-12 public school beneficiaries, our trust fund management is unrivalled by our counterparts in the public and private sector.

 How you benefit

 This small state agency is an integral part of Wisconsin’s history and economy.
 Our financial investments, land management practices, and archive benefit every citizen of the state.

 - We generate investment income for distribution as public school library aid.
 See what your school received by clicking here.

 - We loan money to municipalities and school districts for public purpose projects.

 - We contribute to Wisconsin’s sustainable timber economy, combat forest fragmentation, and secure public access to large blocks of northern forests.